Gijs6/ckv/README.md

 ## Run yourself

-Clone the repo, install dependencies with `pip install -r requirements.txt` and run the webapp with `flask --app main run`.
+Clone the repo, install dependencies with `pip install -r requirements.txt` and run the web app with `flask --app main run`.